-- If a participant does not receive the email, it can be re-sent only if the vote ticket has never been used to connect to vote machine and only before the end of the vote.
+- If a participant does not receive the email, it can be re-sent only if the personal vote ticket has never been used to connect to vote machine and only before the end of the vote.

 - Email emission is tested for success (or failure).
 Email transmission is based on the robustness of email communications through the internet (which is pretty good).
-However if a participant is behind a server/firewall that purposely blocks ADoodle.org emails, the participant will not see that a survey has been created.
+However if a participant is behind a server/firewall that purposely blocks ADoodle.org emails, the participant will not see that a vote has been created.
 Because the distant email servers do not always tell that they block emails or not, there is no definite way of knowing that the email did not arrive at destination.
 Even if they do tell, ADoodle.org does not detect bounce emails.
-It is therefore a good practice, for the survey author, to test and to inform the participants that they should expect an email from: firstname.lastname@example.org and that they should react if they do not receive it.
+It is therefore a good practice, for the vote creator, to test and to inform the participants that they should expect an email from: firstname.lastname@example.org and that they should react if they do not receive it.
 These emails are not spam.

 - See "Security considerations" question for attack scenarii.